The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Benchmark

 \item \textbf{WikiTableQuestions} \citep{pasupat-liang-2015-compositional} – A dataset designed for question answering over tables sourced from Wikipedia.
-It often requires reasoning over table data, including operations like aggregation, comparisons, and filtering, to derive accurate answers.
+It often requires reasoning over table data, including operations like aggregation, comparisons, and filtering, to derive accurate answers. \textit{License: Creative Commons Attribution 4.0 International (CC BY 4.0)}.

 \item \textbf{TabFact} \citep{chen2020tabfactlargescaledatasettablebased} – A large dataset focused on fact verification using tables, containing Wikipedia tables paired with human-annotated statements.
-The task is to determine whether a given statement is supported, refuted, or unverifiable based on the information in the table often requiring logical and numerical reasoning over table data.
+The task is to determine whether a given statement is supported, refuted, or unverifiable based on the information in the table often requiring logical and numerical reasoning over table data. \textit{License: Creative Commons Attribution 4.0 International (CC BY 4.0)}.

-\item \textbf{QTSumm} \citep{zhao2023qtsummqueryfocusedsummarizationtabular} - A summarization dataset focused on query-based summarization, where summaries are generated based on specific user queries to retrieve relevant information from a table.
+\item \textbf{QTSumm} \citep{zhao2023qtsummqueryfocusedsummarizationtabular} - A summarization dataset focused on query-based summarization, where summaries are generated based on specific user queries to retrieve relevant information from a table. \textit{License: MIT License}.